-The following table presents information regarding the beneficial ownership of our common units as of January 25, 2019 by:
+The following table presents information regarding the beneficial ownership of our common units as of January 31, 2020 by:

-- our general partner; - each of our general partner's directors and executive officers; - each unitholder known by us to beneficially hold 5% or more of our common units; and - all of our general partner's directors and executive officers as a group.
+- our general partner; - · each of our general partner's directors and executive officers; and - all of our general partner's directors and executive officers as a group.

-Common Units Percentage of Common Units Beneficially Owned
+V Common Units Percentage of Common Units Beneficially

-Name of Beneficial Owner Beneficially Owned (1)
+Name of Beneficial Owner Beneficially Owned (1) Owned

-Diamondback Energy, Inc. (2) 731,500 1%
+Diamondback Energy, Inc. 731,500 1%

-Viper Energy Partners GP LLC - -
+Viper Energy Partners GP LLC

-Travis D. Stice (3) 100,333
+Travis D. Stice (2) 112,448

-Kaes Van't Hof (4) 29,537
+Kaes Van't Hof (3) 39,624

 Teresa L. Dick 11,540

 Russell Pantermuehl 48,487

-Thomas F. Hawkins - -
+Thomas F. Hawkins

-Randall J. Holder 14,622

-Paul S. Molnar 18,487
+Matt Zmigrosky (4) 6,247

-Steven E. West (5) 56,487 -
+Steven E. West (5) 59,550

-W. Wesley Perry (5) 42,442
+W. Wesley Perry (5) 45,505

-Spencer D. Armour (5) 6,414
+Spencer D. Armour (5) 9,477

-Michael L. Hollis (6) 81,461

-James L. Rubin (7) - -
+James L. Rubin (6) -

-Rosalind Redfern Grover (5) 16,776
+Rosalind Redfern Grover (5) 19,839

-All directors and executive officers as a group (13 persons) 426,586
+All directors and executive officers as a group (11 persons) 352,717

-\ Less than 1%

-- (1) Beneficial ownership is determined in accordance with SEC rules.
-In computing percentage ownership of each person, (i) common units subject to options held by that person that are exercisable as of January 25, 2019 and (ii) common units subject to options or phantom units held by that person that are exercisable or vesting within 60 days of January 25, 2019 are all deemed to be beneficially owned.
+- Less than 1% - (1) Beneficial ownership is determined in accordance with SEC rules.
+In computing percentage ownership of each person, (i) common units subject to options held by that person that are exercisable as of January 31, 2020 and (ii) common units subject to options or phantom units held by that person that are exercisable or vesting within 60 days of January 31, 2020 are all deemed to be beneficially owned.
 These common units, however, are not deemed outstanding for the purpose of computing the percentage ownership of each other person.
-The percentage of common units beneficially owned is based on 51,653,956 common units outstanding as of January 25, 2019.
-Unless otherwise indicated, all amounts exclude common units issuable upon the exercise of outstanding options and vesting of phantom units that are not exercisable and/or vested as of January 25, 2019 or within 60 days of January 25, 2019.
-Unless otherwise listed below is 500 West Texas Avenue, Suite 1200, Midland, Texas 79701. - (2) Diamondback Energy, Inc. is a publicly traded company.
-The directors of Diamondback are Travis D. Stice, Steven E. West, Michael P. Cross, David L. Houston, Mark L. Plaumann, and Melanie M. Trent. - (3) All of these units are held by Stice Investments, Ltd., which is managed by Stice Management, LLC, its general partner.
+The percentage of common units beneficially owned is based on 67,805,707 common units outstanding as of January 31, 2020.
+Unless otherwise indicated, all amounts exclude common units issuable upon the exercise of outstanding options and vesting of phantom units that are not exercisable and/or vested as of January 31, 2020 or within 60 days of January 31, 2020.
+Unless otherwise noted, the address for each beneficial owner listed below is 500 West Texas Avenue, Suite 1200, Midland, Texas 79701.
+Except as noted, each unitholder in the above table is believed to have sole voting and sole investment power with respect to the units beneficially held. - (2) All of these units are held by Stice Investments, Ltd., which is managed by Stice Management, LLC, its general partner.
 Mr. Stice and his spouse hold 100% of the membership interests in Stice Management, LLC, of which Mr. Stice is the manager.
-Includes 16,011 phantom units, which will vest on February 16, 2019.
-Excludes 16,011 phantom units, which will vest on February 16, 2020. - (4) Includes 23,136 phantom units, which will vest on February 16, 2019.
-Excludes 23,136 phantom units, which will vest on February 16, 2020. - (5) Excludes 3,063 unvested phantom units that will vest on July 10, 2019. - (6) All of the units or options, as applicable, are held by MBH Investments, Ltd., which is managed by MBH Financial, LLC, its general partner.
-Mr. Hollis, his spouse and the Hollis 2014 Irrevocable Trust hold 100% of the membership interests in MBH Financial, LLC, of which Mr. Hollis is the manager.
+Includes 16,011 phantom units that are scheduled to vest on February 16, 2020. - (3) Includes 23,136 phantom units that are scheduled to vest on February 16, 2020. - (4) Includes 3,667 phantom units that are scheduled to vest on March 1, 2020.
+Excludes 3,667 phantom units that are scheduled to vest on March 1, 2021. - (5) Excludes 3,257 phantom units that are scheduled to vest on July 10, 2020.

-(7) Excludes 23,442 common units (representing vested phantom units previously granted to Mr. Rubin) and 3,063 unvested phantom units that will vest on July 10, 2019, all of which have been assigned by Mr. Rubin to Wexford under the terms of his employment with Wexford.
+(6) Excludes 26,505 common units (representing vested phantom units previously granted to Mr. Rubin) and 3,257 phantom units that are scheduled to vest on July 10, 2020, all of which have been assigned by Mr. Rubin to Wexford under the terms of his employment with Wexford.

-The following table sets forth, as of January 25, 2019, the number of shares of common stock of Diamondback beneficially owned by each of the directors and executive officers of our general partner and all directors and executive officers of our general partner.
+The following table sets forth, as of January 31, 2020, the number of shares of common stock of Diamondback beneficially owned by each of the directors and executive officers of our general partner and all directors and executive officers of our general partner as a group.